SergioGentile/WonderBook/README.md

         <li>Online: if the user currently use the application</li>
         <li>Last seen: where the last access of an user is shown</li>
        </ul>
-    <p>Check icon near the chat mesage notify if a message has been read by the other user or not<br></p>
+    <p>Check icon near the chat message notify if a message has been read by the other user or not.<br></p>

    </div>